 My mom once purchased the L’Oreal Nudes Palette (sound familiar, Urban Decay Naked Palette lovers?) because she didn’t have time to get to a MAC store (which is her usual go-to).
 I was able to create a gorgeous smoky eye look for NYE with that palette because she had the right tools.

 Tools don’t have to be expensive, etiher.
 As a pro MUA, my finger is my greatest tool… but you can find great brushes from Real Techniques and Bdellium, which are two brands that carry high-quality, pro-kit staples that are priced quite a bit lower than department store brushes.

 Remember… don’t buy what you don’t need.
 Just because you love the branding or marketing of a product does NOT mean you need to own it.
 I know, it sounds super simple but marketing can be verrrrry convincing.
 I’m often distracted by shiny new product launches.
 I remember one time I bought the Tartlette Matte Palette and the Smashbox matte palette, even though they were ultimately the same thing.

-Now, this is all alleged and many of the dupes I will describe may have some slight differences, but perhaps not too discernable from the desired or targetted product.
+*buy at your own risk!* Now, this is all alleged and many of the dupes I will describe may have some slight differences, but perhaps not too discernible from the desired or targetted product.